ringecosystem/collaboration/grant/README.md

 ## Project ideas

-Darwinia Ecosystem Fund is interested in providing grants within the following areas of interest.
+RingDAO Ecosystem Fund is interested in providing grants within the following areas of interest.
 If any of these topics are of interest to you then please make a speculative application to request funding for your project.
+You can also check the issues for more ideas: https://github.com/ringecosystem/collaboration/issues

-* Cross-chain dApps based on Darwinia Msgport
+* Cross-chain dApps based on Msgport

-  Cross-chain dApps based on Darwinia Msgport have a wide range of use cases, such as Defi, NFT, DAO, Identity, Metaverse Games, Insurance, and more.
+  Cross-chain dApps based on Msgport have a wide range of use cases, such as Defi, NFT, DAO, Identity, Metaverse Games, Insurance, and more.

-* Development tools and Infrastructures for Darwinia Msgport
+* Development tools and Infrastructures for Msgport

-  Projects that can help others develop Darwinia Msgport-based dApps are very welcome to apply for funding in this category.
+  Projects that can help others develop Msgport-based dApps are very welcome to apply for funding in this category.

   Currently, priority will be given to tools such as message explorers, data analysis tools, cross-chain process visualization, data visualization, and health monitoring.

 * DApps running Darwinia Chain

-  EVM+ is a suit of programmable virtual machines that work as the entrypoints to multi layer1 blockchains by Darwinia Msgport.
+  EVM+ is a suit of programmable virtual machines that work as the entrypoints to multi layer1 blockchains by Msgport.
 Darwinia Chain is part of EVM+.
 To make Darwinia Chain more functional, we hope that you can provide various dApps running on Darwinia Chain.

-  Since Darwinia Chain is part of Darwinia Msgport, we will prioritize dApps requested by the Darwinia Msgport community and these dApps will be listed in "Issues" of this repository.